sagar-jadhav/dhwani/README.md

 3. Extraction of keywords from Text.

 ### Ok, what do I need to use it?
 So, we didn't build it from scratch 😐.
-You need to have *NodeJS* to run this library 😅.<br/>
+You need to have *NodeJS* to run this library 😅.
 Along with it, you also need [FFmpeg](http://ffmpeg.org/) installed on your machine.
-We use it for a video to audio conversion.<br/>
+We use it for a video to audio conversion.
 Also, for other features we use *IBM Watson API.* You need to have your own API key to use these features.

 ### Alright I get that, but how do I install it?